-14.1 The Construction Manager and all Subcontractors are required to submit affirmative action plans and obtain a certificate of compliance from the Minnesota Department of Human Rights pursuant to Minn.
+14.1 The Construction Manager and all Subcontractors are required to submit affirmative action plans and obtain a certificate of compliance from the Authority, the City of Minneapolis Department of Human Rights, the Minnesota Department of Human Rights, or other governmental body as determined by the Authority in its sole discretion, pursuant to Minn.
 R. 5000.3560, subp.
 1(A).
-The Construction Manager and all its Subcontractors must maintain certificates of compliance throughout the Project.
+The Construction Manager and all its Subcontractors must maintain certificates of compliance throughout the Project, regardless of any exemptions that might otherwise apply under the Minnesota Department of Human Rights regulations.